About the Commonwealth Parliamentary Association

 President of the Association

-President of the Legislative Council of New South Wales
+President of the Senate of Barbados

-Role of the President The CPA President was appointed on behalf of the CPA New South Wales Branch ahead of the 67th Commonwealth Parliamentary Conference, due to be held in November 2024 in Sydney, Australia.
 The President of the Association is typically the Presiding Officer of the next CPC host Branch.
 They act as the honorary head of the Association and their duties are to preside over the CPA General Assembly and to Chair the Elections Committee.

 Vacant

-Role of the Vice-President The CPA Vice-President is typically the Presiding Officer of the host branch of the next but one Commonwealth Parliamentary Conference.
+The CPA Vice-President is typically the Presiding Officer of the host branch of the next but one Commonwealth Parliamentary Conference.

-Hon Ian Liddell-Grainger MP
+Hon Christopher Kalila MP

 Chairperson of the CPA Executive Committee